Remote Access Security Best Practices

 Checklist 1: Making your remote setup as secure as possible

-No matter how far along you are in setting up your infrastructure to support remote office work, here are some valuable tips for making it as secure as it can be:
+No matter how far along you are in setting up your infrastructure to support remote work, here are some valuable tips for making it as secure as it can be:

 - Install antivirus protection and a firewall.

 - Ensure all operating systems and other software are currently supported by the vendor.

 - Keep all operating systems and other software up to date, with all critical updates installed.

 - Enforce password policy, disable automatic login and enable automatic lock.

 - Enable “find my device” and remote lock/wipe capabilities.

 - Whether or not you use device management, give all employees a security guide that explains the cybersecurity measures required and recommended for remote workers.